dhananjaygr/Revoking-of-the-Image/Production/Production.md

    ![](./Img/01.png)

 3. Once the user is deployed, go to any image in the Lab Guide and click on it.
-The image will zoom in, providing a clearer and larger view.
+The image will be zoomed in within the same window, providing a clearer and larger view.

    ![](./Img/02.png)

-4. At the bottom of the zoomed image, there is currently an option to open the image in a **new window**.
-This option will now be removed as part of the fix, ensuring the image remains within the same page.
+4. At the bottom of the zoomed image, there is an option to open the image in a new window.
+If needed, the user can click on it to view the image separately.

    ![](./Img/03.png)